UBC-MDS/DSCI524-2425-17-worldfinder/README.md

 Once you install worldfinder using pip, you can access the following functions as shown below in the examples.

 1. **Getting the Capital City of a Country**:
-   The `get_capital` function returns the capital city of the given country:
+   The `get_capital` function returns the capital city of the given country.

    ```python
    from worldfinder.get_capital import get_capital